TABLE OF CONTENTS

 It helps you understand the shipment trend of your clients to identify whether your clients are consistently tendering shipments with you or taking their business somewhere else.

-A resilient team is essential to increase sales in a logistics business.
+A resilient team is essential for driving sales growth in a logistics business.
 This is because getting a prospect to respond usually takes around six to eight sales touches.
 Without resiliency, your team might give up at the last second to get your prospect’s attention.

 Additionally, sales is a very demanding job.
 Motivation can be lost easily when things are not going right.
 Your team must be able to bounce back to meet success consistently.